 - Practice your opening and your closing – make sure the first thing you say intrigues and captures the audience.
 Remember, you can start your story in the middle of a scene to create intrigue, then reverse to set up the story.

 - Lastly, be yourself!!!
 We really can’t stress this enough.
-The audience is looking for a unique authentic experience.
+The audience is looking for a uniquely authentic experience.
 It does not get any more unique and authentic than you and your life’s experiences

 Do you agree with these tips?
 Leave us a comment below.
 Or if you are ready to hop onto the stage and share your story?
-Add your name to the list and we will invite you to come share at a future event.
+Add your name to the list and we will invite you to come to share at a future event.

 Not sure about that?
 Get inspiration from our past storytellers here Check Or attend a live event.